Service Rules and Regulations

 In cases of meter tampering, bypassing, or other service diversion, the following methods of calculating amounts due the Cooperative during such periods of tampering, bypassing, or other service diversion, will be used:

 The Cooperative will maintain monthly billing records for each account for at least two years (24 months) after mailing of the bill.
 Billing records will contain data sufficient to reconstruct a consumer's billing for a given month.
-Copies of billing records for the most recent fifteen (15) months may be obtained by the consumer upon request.
-Billing records for periods prior to the most recent fifteen (15) months will be provided upon payment by consumer of the cost of researching and providing same.
+Copies of billing records for the most recent twenty-four (24) months may be obtained by the consumer upon request or via the secure electronic customer portal.
+Requests for substantial quantities of billing records may be provided upon payment by consumer of the cost of researching and providing the same.

 Whenever it is found that for any reason other than incorrect calibration, an incorrect reading has been received (or used for billing purposes), an appropriate adjustment shall be made.
 The correct reading shall be ascertained and the bills will be recalculated as nearly as possible to reflect the correct usage.